FIMOPTIC/fimoptic.github.io/about/index.md

 cycle of asperities and on the unstable seismic- aseismic coupling in fault zones.

-As a complementary "product" of the project, the new instruments will be demonstrated and qualified in the field, and advertised for being used in other contexts of geo-monitoring in academic or industrial environment.
+As a complementary "product" of FIMOPTIC project, the new instruments will be demonstrated and qualified in the field, and advertised for being used in other contexts of geo-monitoring in academic or industrial environment.